Keeping you updated on the impact of Coronavirus on Hertfordshire football

 We also want to take this opportunity to thank all of our football family for their hard work and support over the last two years, through the pandemic and a number of lockdowns.

 It's down to the tireless work of our volunteers, coaches and officials that the game has been able to come back as strongly as it has.

 You can find further information on COVID-19 in the Government’s plan for Living with COVID.

 Further updates will be added to this page as appropriate.

 Our offices are now open, although staff continue to operate remotely as appropriate to the needs of their roles.
 As such you should contact us first before coming to the office to ensure staff will be on site to assist you.

 Coaching, Safeguarding and Referee Courses

 For the latest information on courses and how to ensure your qualifications are up to date, please read our Courses Update.

 Getting the latest Government advice

-Read the latest information about the situation in the UK, along with guidance for what to do if you think you’re at risk.
+Read the latest information about the situation in the UK, along with guidance on how best to stay safe and restrict the spread of COVID-19.